 The w[X] notation provides a means of remembering variable values between rows.
-Note having all variables as static by default (like in Nonmem) is a bad idea as it makes it easier to introduce hard to find coding errors.
+Note having all variables as static by default is a bad idea as it makes it easier to introduce hard to find coding errors.

-Rules for MODEL\PARAMS section
+Rules for MODEL PARAMS section